• Skip to main content

 • cooked or uncooked, any sausage will work.
 Pork, chicken or turkey.

-pour marinade over chicken
+pouring marinade over chicken in glass pan

 Once you pour on the marinade give it a good toss.
 This helps give that rich red color from the paprika.